Meoto Iwa: Outline

-The couple rocks at Futami Okitama Shrine in Mie Prefecture Ise City have been known for a long time, as depicted by Ukiyo-e artist in the Edo period, and are generally used as a symbol and prayer for "marital bliss and domestic safety", "maritime security and great catch".
-It is also a symbol and prayer for "marital bliss and domestic safety", "maritime security and a good catch of fish", and is said to be a symbol of Iwakura Shinko in Kojindo, which means a symbolic place or object in Nature, especially megaliths, rocks, and mountains, were considered Shintais and believed to be places where Kamis resided.
+The couple rocks at Futami Okitama Shrine in Mie Prefecture Ise City have been known for a long time, as depicted by Ukiyo-e artist in the Edo period, and are generally used as a symbol and prayer for marital bliss and domestic safety, maritime security and great catch, and is said to be a symbol of Iwakura Shinko in Kojindo, which means a symbolic place or object in nature, especially megaliths, rocks, and mountains, were considered shintais and believed to be places where kamis resided.
 For this reason, shimenawas and toriis were decorated as proof that a deity resided there (kanzumaru).

-It is also an embodiment of the concept of the two sides of the same coin that pervades ancient Shinto and current shintos, such as the idea that this world consists of Utsushi-yo and Tokoyo, and the Seven Lucky Gods of Ebisu and Daikoku, two of the Seven Lucky Gods, are believed to be one, and the counting of chopsticks and footwear as one set or one pair is also said to be unique to Japan.
+It is also an embodiment of the concept of duality that pervades ancient and current Shinto, such as the idea that this world consists of Utsushi-yo and Tokoyo, and the Seven Lucky Gods of Ebisu and Daikoku, two of the Seven Lucky Gods, are believed to be one, and the counting of chopsticks and footwear as one set or one pair is also said to be unique to Japan.

-In the Kojiki, there are many Myths about married couples, from Izanami and Izanagi to Sarutahiko Ōkami and Ame-no-Uzume.
-It is thought that these became Sai no Kami and Dosojin, and were connected with the belief in a rock formation.
-This is why Jizos and Dōsojin are often depicted as a couple or as a pair of large and small rocks or stone statues.
+In the Kojiki, there are many myths about married couples, from Izanami and Izanagi to Sarutahiko Ōkami and Ame-no-Uzume.
+It is thought that these became Sai no Kami (Dōsojin), and were connected with the belief in a rock formation.
+This is why Jizō and Dōsojin are often depicted as a couple or as a pair of large and small rocks or stone statues.
 This kind of belief in married couples has spread throughout the world over time and has become familiar in the form of married couple's bowls, etc. At the same time, it is deeply related to the belief in child-rearing and child-bearing in the framework of family, such as householder and home.
 The 'Iwana' are deeply related to the belief in child-bearing, child-rearing, and the treasure of children.

 These ideas of rock-building belief, Omote-Taiwanai and matrimonial belief (also called matrimonial harmony, which is the basis of ancestral spirit belief) are combined to form the object of enshrinement at the couple's rock.

 Oshimenawa

-An example of an oshimenawa is Tateishi in Futami Towne, Ise City, Mie Prefecture.
+An example of an oshimenawa is Tateishi in Futami Town, Ise City, Mie Prefecture.
 The large shimenawa rope connecting Tateishi and Nejiriwa, known as "husband and wife rocks," is believed to be the torii (gateway) to the offshore Kohtama Shrine stone, and is reattached three times a year in December (before the New Year), May, and September.
 During the shimenawa-renawa-renawa-renawa-renawa-renawa-renawa-renawa ceremony, a woodcarving song is sung, and some people take pieces of the old rope home as a good-luck charm for marital bliss.